 7. Take advantage of the Layers palette and grouping.

-Let’s say you have a group of objects and you just created a brand new shape that you want to be inside that group, at a certain depth.
-Instead of ungrouping and using keyboard shortcuts to control depth (which you can’t really see anyway in large groups), drag the path to the appropriate depth in the layers palette, and it is automatically included in your grouped object.
+Let's say you have a group of objects and you just created a brand new shape that you want to be inside that group, at a certain depth.
+Instead of ungrouping and using keyboard shortcuts to control depth (which you can't really see any way in large groups), drag the path to the appropriate depth in the layers palette, and it is automatically included in your grouped object.
 Every beginner loves to hear some tips from the experienced designers.
 The more knowledge you have, easier it will be for you to finish the task under the belt.
 These are the tips and suggestions that the experienced designers have learned over the course of their career and these tips saved them from making blunders.
 Learning about new software is just like learning about the new language and practicing these tips in your work will make you do different things quickly.
 There, you just saved at least 3 steps.

 8. Make the “Align” palette your best friend.

-If you don’t use the Align palette, you definitely should check it out.
-It makes guides obsolete in many cases, and gives you more freedom to let the creativity flow freely, while you worry about aligning later.
+If you don't use the Align palette, you definitely should check it out.
+It makes guides obsolete in many cases and gives you more freedom to let the creativity flow freely, while you worry about aligning later.
 Aligning is a useful aspect in several cases when you intend to classify or crop the image.

 9. Always make sure your Clipping Mask is on top.